 Fruits without the seeds

-Triphala's superior medicinal results are a greater than the sum of it's parts, but the three fruit powders are as follows-
+The far reaching actions of Triphala are greater than the sum of its parts, however the three fruit powders are as follows:-

 Of the three fruits Amalaki is probably the most studied by modern science.
-It is a good source of vitamin C (nearly half a gram per 100g) and anti-oxidants.
+It is a fantastic source of vitamin C (around 500mg per 100g) and anti-oxidants.
 It has also been shown to regulate the immune response.

 Traditionally used for cleansing the blood and reducing inflammation, it contains high quantities of tannins and aromatic oils as well as anti-oxidants.

-Dosage information for Triphala powder varies powder depending on application from 1- 2 teaspoons once a week or 1 - 2 teaspoons every evening or the equivalent amounts split into 3 doses per day.
+Suggested Serving: 1 – 2 teaspoons once a week progressing to 1 – 2 teaspoons every evening or the equivalent amounts split into 3 servings per day.

 Triphala's oldest historical reference is to be found in the Sushrut Samhitas, which originate from about 1500 BC.

 Then, in the first century AD, it was mentioned by a famous Ayurvedic physician to the King of the Kushan Empire (modern day Kashmir) called Charka.
 Charka prepared Triphala for the King who, as a result, lived to the ripe old age of 100.
 Indeed other references from this time indicate that Triphala was at that time a household name.

 In large doses or if your body is not used to it Triphala can cause flatulence and or loose stools.